Zambrów: World War II

 Afterwards, the town was handed over by Germany to the Soviet Union in accordance with the Molotov–Ribbentrop Pact.
 It was under Soviet occupation until 1941.
 The Soviets destroyed a pre-war monument to the fallen Polish insurgents of the January Uprising.

 The town passed under German occupation following the Operation Barbarossa.
 During the occupation a ghetto was established for the Zambrów Jews by German authorities.
 At that time the Germans killed 800 Jews in the city, including community dignitaries, at the Glmbokih forest nearby.
 Jews were transferred to the city's ghetto from Moisokh Mazowiecki.
 At the beginning of September 1941 hundreds of Jews found "unfit for work", including the elderly and pregnant women, were killed at the nearby Rothke-Koski woods.
 In the second half of 1942 the city's ghetto accepted Jews from Czyżew, and they were employed as forced labour.
 In early November 1942 all the residents of the ghetto were transferred to an abandoned military camp, where some 14,000 to 17,000 Jews from the environment were concentrated in very harsh living conditions.
-In January 1943, all of them were sent to Auschwitz death camp, while 500 to 800 Jews were murdered during the action and all the rest perished in the gas chambers.
+In January 1943, all of them were sent to Auschwitz death camp, while 500 to 800 Jews were murdered during the action, and the rest were murdered in the gas chambers.

 In 1941, the Germans also established a forced labour camp for local Poles in Zambrów.
 The camp housed around 60 people at a time, and a total of around 2,000 people passed through it, before it was dissolved in August 1944.

 When the war ended the population of the town was 4,130 out of 7,620.
 According to rough estimates, war destruction reached 43%.
 In 1944, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 In 1993, the pre-war monument to the fallen Polish insurgents of the January Uprising of 1863–1864 was rebuilt.